 If you are taking a placement test for a school or college other than Mat-Su College, including UAS, please contact that school to arrange for a remote placement test at MSC.

-Before taking a placement test for a college within the University of Alaska system you must have a UA student ID.
+Before taking a placement test for a college within the University of Alaska system you must have a UA student ID number.

-- You may already have a student ID if you have ever taken a credit or non-credit class at any UA campus or a high school Tech Prep class.
-Click here to look up your UA student ID.
+- You may already have a student ID number if you have ever taken a credit or non-credit class at any UA campus or a high school Tech Prep class.
+Click here to look up your UA student ID number.

-- If you do not have a UA student ID you can obtain one through UAOnline.
+- If you do not have a UA student ID number, you can obtain one through UAOnline.
 This is for prospective students (never enrolled in the University of Alaska System) who plan to set up an advising appointment or take a placement test at one of the University of Alaska Anchorage sites.
 This process establishes you in our computer system as a prospective student and helps advisors correctly identify you when you set up an appointment.
 This also establishes a UA ID number for you.
 Click here to set up a UA Student ID.
 After a few days, check for your ID number here.

 What is ACCUPLACER?